Domain Name System Security Extensions: Overview

+Adoption

+As of 2025, DNSSEC is only operational in 78 (48%) of country code top-level domains.
+ICANN made DNSSEC mandatory for new generic top-level domains in 2014.
+Not all lower-level domains use DNSSEC.
+Verisign reported about 5% adoption in .net second-level domains and about 4% in .com.
+Second-level domain adoption exceeds 50% in .nl (Netherlands), .cz (Czech Republic), .no (Norway), .se (Sweden), and .nu (Niue, but used to sound like "new").
+As of 2023, major domains like google.com, amazon.com, and microsoft.com were unsigned.

 Operation

 DNSSEC works by digitally signing records for DNS lookup using public-key cryptography.
 The correct DNSKEY record is authenticated via a chain of trust, starting with a set of verified public keys for the DNS root zone which is the trusted third party.
 Domain owners generate their own keys, and upload them using their DNS control panel at their domain-name registrar, which in turn pushes the keys via secDNS to the zone operator (e.g., Verisign for .com) who signs and publishes them in DNS.

 Resource records

 DNS is implemented by the use of several resource records.
 To implement DNSSEC, several new DNS record types were created or adapted to use with DNSSEC: